-"Vir, Vir, Vir." – Londo shook his head, taking a sip of his drink. – "To the Royal Court, what matters is what we say, not the truth.
-If we want to keep our position, we have to say what they want to hear.
+"Vir, Vir, Vir." – Londo shook his head, taking a sip of his drink. – "To the Royal Court, what matters is what you say, not the truth.
+If you want to keep your position, you have to say what they want to hear.
 Unless you want to end up like Lord Jano."

 "Yes, Vir.
 He was never sterilized.
-He was castrated, instead." – Londo responded, which made Vir shake.
-Still, the younger ambassador persisted.
+He was castrated, instead." – Londo responded, which made Vir trembled.
+Still the younger ambassador persisted.

 "But if I'm the only ambassador that actually reports the truth, maybe that would be good for the Republic.
-To compensate for the lack of honesty." – at this, Londo chuckled.
+To compensate for the er... lack of honesty." – at this, Londo chuckled: